SamFent/API-R-Clients/README.md

 # API R Clients
 These clients are available for public use to access to bioinformatics tools available at the EBI.
-For examples of how to use these tools, please see the API Client Call.R script
+For examples of how to use these tools, please see the API Client Calls.R script

 ## Required Libraries to Run Clients
 If you are using these clients for the first time ensure you run the following commands to install the necessary libraries: